jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 We also designed a NetworkTopology CRD based on the current [NodeResourceTopology CRD](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/noderesourcetopology).
 The goal is to store and update network costs for nodes across regions, zones, or within zones.

 As an initial design, network weights can be manually defined in a single NetworkTopology CR where network costs between zones and between regions are specified.

-As a seperate project, we are providing a [networkTopology controller](https://github.com/jpedro1992/network-topology-controller) in the future.
+As a separate project, we are providing a [networkTopology controller](https://github.com/jpedro1992/network-topology-controller) in the future.
 The controller is designed to react to node additions, updates, or removals, and also update the network weights based on latency measurements.

 A [netperf component](https://github.com/jpedro1992/pushing-netperf-metrics-to-prometheus/tree/main) has been developed to execute netperf tests based on the nodes available in the infrastructure.
 It allows estimating the latency between nodes in the cluster, especially different latency percentiles (i.e., 50th, 90th, and 99th percentile).
 Latency probing for all pairwise nodes is costly for large-scale clusters.
-Hence, the initial design assumes that the intra-zone cost between nodes is homogenous and only the latencies between zones and regions need to be measured.
+Hence, the initial design assumes that the intra-zone cost between nodes is homogeneous and only the latencies between zones and regions need to be measured.

 These measurements are stored and updated in a configmap as key-value pairs with **origin** and **destination** as labels.
 Then, the networkTopology controller accesses the configmap to extract the netperf measurements and calculates accurate network costs across regions and zones in the cluster.
 The networkTopology controller can then dynamically update the CR accordingly, so scheduling plugins always use the updated network weights instead of the one-time manually configured weights.